nicktripp/GoldTeamTrack2/README.md

 ## Server Database System

-All data will be stored in CSV, we will create a python program that efficiently performs operations and queries on the data.
-The Database System is split into multiple modules:
+All data is stored in a CSV in a data directory at the root.
+Before querying, create a `FileIndexer` instance in order to create and save a `BTreeIndex` for each column of `FileIndexer`.
+A `BTreeIndex` creates a B+ Tree over a column and supports comparison operations using its B+ Tree member.
+With the inidices created, you can run the client and server programs with commands from the Quickstart.

+As development continues, we will work on the following modules to efficiently perform queries over the CSV data.

 * QueryParser
 * QueryOptimizer
+* QueryFacade
+* FileIndexer
+* BTreeIndex
-* ConcurrencyControl
+* BitmapIndex
-* Transactions
+* Server
-* Tables
+* Client

 ## Libraries
 * python.http.client